Subscription page allows to view Kiuwan’s subscription data as well as limits and actual consumptions.

-Maximum number of LOCs (source code) for the whole account.
-It's is calculated by adding the LOCs of the last baseline analysis of every application.
+Maximum number of LOCs (source code) for the whole account, regardless the number of applications.

-This is not a limit on "analyzed" lines, indeed you can analyze the same application as many times as you need (see limits on analysis execution below).
+This is not a limit on analyzed lines, only applies to applications size, indeed you can analyze the same application as many times as you need (see limits on analysis execution below).

 Current size of source code of all account applications.
 It’s the actual consumption of Account Loc limit.

 This number is calculated summing up the locs of the last analysis of every application.